Monthly Preliminary Motor-Vehicle Fatality Estimates – August 2020

 August motor-vehicle deaths up 12% from last year

-Because of COVID-19 related impacts, the number of miles driven in the first five months of 2020 decreased 17.3% compared to 2019.
-The number of miles driven in May 2020 decreased 25.5% compared to May 2019.
-Deaths for 2020 to date total 13,890.
-This preliminary estimate is down 6% compared to the first five months of 2019.
-Motor-vehicle deaths in May 2020 totaled 3,140.
-This preliminary estimate is down 8% from May 2019.
-However, because of the large decrease in miles driven, the monthly mileage death rates increased 23.5% compared to May 2019.
-This increase is in spite of the 8% decrease in deaths.
-The mileage death rate per 100 million vehicle miles driven for May 2020 is 1.47, compared to 1.19 in 2019.
+Because of COVID-19-related impacts, the number of miles driven in the first eight months of 2020 decreased 15.3% compared to 2019.
+The number of miles driven in August 2020 decreased 12.3% compared to August 2019.
+Deaths for 2020 to date total 26,260.
+This preliminary estimate is up 4% compared to the first eight months of 2019.
+Motor-vehicle deaths in August 2020 totaled 4,010.
+This preliminary estimate is up 12% from August 2019.
+August marks the third consecutive monthly increase following three straight months of decreases during the COVID-19-related shutdowns.
+The increasing deaths combined with the large decrease in miles driven results in a monthly mileage death rate increase of 28.0% compared to August 2019.
+The mileage death rate per 100 million vehicle miles driven for August 2020 is 1.60, compared to 1.25 in 2019.

 Mileage source: Federal Highway Administration